nguyensjsu/sp21-172-team-e/Weekly Reports/Lauren Macpherson/Week1.md

 ### Write API for expected transaction ###

 The majority of this code was based on my code from lab 6.
 However, I saw that Rui organized his code differently than mine (using an interface, etc), so I started making some changes to the format of mine to match.

+Testing is still in progress for the order APIs.